Mastercard/pkcs11-tools/docs/MANUAL.md

 For generating HMAC key on nCipher, you need to use one of the following key types: `hmacsha1`, `hmacsha256`, `hmacsha384`, `hmacsha512`; In addition, specify `CKA_SIGN=true` and `CKA_VERIFY=true`.
 The `-b` parameter specifies how many bits are used to generate the key.
 It is rounded up to the next byte boundary.

 ### creating wrapped keys
 using `p11keygen`, it is possible to generate a session key and wrap it immediately under one or several wrapping keys.
 To achieve this, you simply need to add the `-W` optional parameter, followed by the wrapping parameters string, as explained in `p11wrap`.
-Note that the key will not be stored on the token.
+Note that by default, `p11keygen` will attempt to store a copy of the session key on the token.
+To prevent this (some PKCS\#11 library do not support this), add the `-r` optional parameter.

 ## p11kcv
 Computes the key check value of a symmetric key and prints it.
 This will work only on symmetric keys (`des` and `aes` keys).